-There is very limited monitoring data available but the results are detailed in table 5.3 Ideally the monitoring location would be in the 'hot spot' location but in this case it is situated a just a few hundred metres away, at the Civic Building, Downshire Road, Banbridge.
+There is limited monitoring data available for SO2 and PM10 in the Banbridge District Council area.
+The SO_2 results are detailed in table 6.3.
+PM{10} monitoring data that is available from Banbridge District Council is not used here due to the poor data capture level.
+Ideally the SO2 monitoring location would be in the 'hot spot' location but in this case it is situated a just a few hundred metres away, at the Civic Building, Downshire Road, Banbridge.

+able 6.3 SO 2 Monthly Av er

-Month μg/m3
+Month μ g/m 3

 Dec 97 52

 Jan 98 20

 Feb 98 99

 Mar 98 42

 Apr 98 41

-Table 5.3 SO2 Monthly Averages
+Jun 99 99

+т rages

-The monitoring data is not a complete data set and not directly comparable to the objectives.
-As there is not enough monitoring information to determine any likely exceedance of the $SO_2$ objectives it has been decided by Banbridge District Council to proceed to a Stage 3 Review and assessment for domestic combustion sources of $SO_2$ based on more detailed modelling.
+The SO_2 monitoring data is not a complete data set and not directly comparable to the objectives.
+As there is not enough SO2 monitoring information to determine any likely exceedance of the SO2 objectives it has been decided by Banbridge District Council to proceed to a Stage 3 Review and assessment for domestic combustion sources of SO2 based on more detailed modelling.
+It has also been decided to also model PM10 at a Stage 3 Review and Assessment level as a risk of exceedance of the PM{10} objectives could not be confidently ruled out at stages 1 or 2.

-5.4.4 Domestic Sources Stage Three Review and Assessment
+6.1.4 Domestic Sources Stage Three Review and Assessment